cloudposse/docs/content/reference/stacks.md

 Stack files can be very numerous in large cloud environments (think many dozens to hundreds of stack files).
 To enable proper organization of stack files, SweetOps recommends the following:

 * All stacks should be stored in a `stacks/` folder at the root of your infrastructure repository.
-* Global values you that you want to share across all stacks should go into a `stacks/globals.yaml` file
+* Global values that you want to share across all stacks should go into a `stacks/catalog/globals.yaml` file
   * This file name is special in that it will not be treated as a stack by any SweetOps automation tooling.
 * Name individual environment stacks as `$env-$stage.yaml`
   * For example, `$env` could be `ue2` (for `us-east-2`) and `$stage` might be `prod` which would result in `stacks/ue2-prod.yaml`
 * When you have configuration that should be shared across `env`'s, you should use `gbl` as your `env` and then share that configuration using `import`.
-  * For example, you have values you want to share across `ue2-stage.yaml` and `uw2-stage.yaml` so you create a `glb-stage.yaml` stack file and utilize `import` in both `ue2` and `uw2` stacks to pull in that configuration.
+  * For example, you have values you want to share across `ue2-stage.yaml` and `uw2-stage.yaml` so you create a `catalog/glb-stage.yaml` stack file and utilize `import` in both `ue2` and `uw2` stacks to pull in that configuration.

 ## Terraform Workspace Names